bethington/botpd/development.md

 Utilities functions and scripts e.g. for easily creating templates to traverse nodes and automatically generate code for it</br>

 ## Code routine
-main.py contains the main() function and is the entry point for botty.
+main.py contains the main() function and is the entry point for botpd.
 It will start 3 threads: death monitoring (death_manager.py), health monitoring (health_manager.py) and the bot (bot.py) itself.
 Whenever the two monitors either detect a player's death or chicken out of the game, the bot thread will be killed and restarted.</br>
 In bot.py is a state machine in its core an executes different actions based on the current state.
 The goal is to remove as much implementation details as possible from bot.py and "hide" them in different manager classes (e.g. pickit.py, pather.py, npc_manager.py, etc.)

 ## State Diagram